Admitting now

 Withdrawal Management

-Safe, medically supervised withdrawal management — the critical first stage.
+Safe, clinically supervised withdrawal management — the critical first stage.

-Withdrawal is the medically most dangerous phase of addiction recovery.
+Withdrawal is the clinically most dangerous phase of addiction recovery.
 Alcohol withdrawal can cause seizures.
-Benzodiazepine withdrawal can cause seizures.
-Opioid withdrawal is physically overwhelming and drives nearly-universal relapse without medical support.
+Sedative withdrawal can cause seizures.
+Opioid withdrawal is physically overwhelming and drives nearly-universal relapse without support.
 SimranShri delivers psychiatrist-led, 24×7 monitored withdrawal management.

-An Indian patient resting under medically supervised care during withdrawal management
+An Indian patient resting under clinically supervised care during withdrawal management

 Duration5–21 days (substance-specific)